operate-first/support/docs/intro.md

 To get connected and investigate bringing your project to the MOC, you can join the general mailing list at https://listman.redhat.com/mailman/listinfo/operate-first and introduce it.

-Next step is bringing the discussion to the “MOC Operate First Project Coordination meeting”, which is held on alternate Wednesday’s 8AM US Eastern time. (even numbered weeks for 2020) Meeting url: https://meet.google.com/kea-qtds-enp?authuser=0&hs=122. (email bburns@redhat.com for an invite).
+Next step is bringing the discussion to the “Operate First Project Coordination meeting”, which is held on alternate Wednesday’s 8:30AM US Eastern time. (even numbered weeks for 2020) Meeting url: https://meet.google.com/kea-qtds-enp?authuser=0&hs=122. (email bburns@redhat.com for an invite).

 There is another bi-weekly meeting an the alternate Wednesdays at 8:30 AM US Eastern time, called “MOC/ODH sprint planning” and it is primarily focused on the Ops team planning.
-(Odd numbered weeks for 2021) Meeting url: https://meet.google.com/xeg-usjr-sau?authuser=0&hs=122
+(Odd numbered weeks for 2021) Meeting url: https://meet.google.com/oki-drge-wuc?authuser=0&hs=122

 More detailed information on onboarding to a cluster can be found here: https://www.operate-first.cloud/users/support/docs/onboarding_to_cluster.md